Ayurveda for Your Summer Vacation

 People for whom the fire dosha, pitta, is dominant tend to be fair-skinned, intense, and sometimes overly critical or angry.
 They’re fine travelers but dislike heat and direct sun.
 At the seashore, they’ll be the ones under the oversized umbrellas.

-The kaphas in the lot are usually sturdier and more grounded, but can sometimes feel stuck in a rut.
+The kaphas in the lot are usually sturdier and more grounded, and can sometimes feel stuck in a rut.
 Travel, changes in routine, and adventure keep them feeling fresh.

 Thankfully, the best part of Ayurveda is that by implementing changes to diet, exercise, and routine, we can minimize our challenges and maximize our strengths.
 Ayurveda teaches me that I can remain balanced and be a better, less whiny, less gassy travel companion by staying warm; eating cooked foods with a bit of spice; calming my anxious mind by looking over the day’s schedule each morning; spending quiet time in nature; and avoiding caffeine, wheat, sugar, and processed foods.
 This can help me stay relaxed as I deal with the stress and unpredictability of being far from home and out of my usual routine—and make me a more functional parent during the 24-hour-a-day family time that vacation brings.

 And what about the other dosha, our fiery friends, the pittas in the room?
 Larissa Hall Carlson, Dean of the Kripalu School of Ayurveda, has these tips: Stay hydrated by drinking lots of water (add lime to make it even more refreshing) or coconut water.
 Choose cooling foods and herbs like cucumber, watermelon, juicy berries, aloe vera, mint, and cilantro.
 Avoid overly oily, fried, and pungent foods.
 Avoid overstimulation to the senses: Turn down lights and choose music that is soothing and relaxing.
-Try cooling pranayama such as nadi shodhana (alternate-nostril breathing) and sitali (the cooling breath).
-(To practice sitali, inhale through your teeth or curled tongue and exhale through your nose.)
+Try cooling pranayama such as Nadi Shodhana (Alternate-Nostril Breath) and Sheetali (the Cooling Breath).
+(To practice Sheetali, inhale through your teeth or curled tongue and exhale through your nose.)

 Ayurveda is, in a sense, the instructional manual for our bodies.
 It helps me understand why Gwen thrives on travel, why it makes me constipated, and what I can do to change that.
 My redheaded pitta pal, Zach, can use Ayurveda to stay cool even when he compromises with his wife, Rachel, and has to spend three days at the beach.
 I’ll use Ayurveda this summer to stay grounded on our vacation, and Gwen will use it to stay vibrant—even though we’ll only make it to Cape Cod instead of China.